SAP-samples/teched2023-AI284v/README.md

 This repository contains the exercise material for the SAP TechEd 2023 session AI284v - Jump-Start Your Document Processing Use Case with Generative AI.

-Here(https://github.com/SAP-samples/teched2023-AI284v/blob/main/slides/AI284v_presentation.pdf) you can also find the slides that were shared during the session.
+[Click here](https://github.com/SAP-samples/teched2023-AI284v/blob/main/slides/AI284v_presentation.pdf) you can also find the slides that were shared during the session.

 ## Overview